inverno-io/inverno-tools/inverno-build-tools/README.md

 The Inverno Build Tools module provides an API for running, packaging and distributing Java modular applications.

 A Java modular project is usually a Java module with dependencies which are not always clean Java modules (i.e. with a module descriptor).
 The Java ecosystem hasn't fully embraced the Java module system yet and as a result applications or libraries can still depend on automatic modules (i.e. with no module descriptor but with an `Automatic-Module-Name` entry in their `MANIFEST.MF`), which is the most common, or on unnamed modules (i.e. with no module descriptor and no `Automatic-Module-Name` entry in their `MANIFEST.MF`) which are becoming more and more rare but still exists.
-This situation poses mutliple problems.
+This situation poses multiple problems.

 An unnamed module is barely usable: because it can't be named in a deterministic way, it can't be referenced in a module descriptor.
-However they can be sometimes useful at runtime (e.g. WebJars) which is why it is interesting to be able to reference them in a deterministic way if only to add them to the module path.
+However, they can be sometimes useful at runtime (e.g. WebJars) which is why it is interesting to be able to reference them in a deterministic way if only to add them to the module path.

 The [JDK][jdk] now provides tools such as `jlink` or `jpackage` which can generate optimized native Java runtime with the exact dependencies required to run an application.
 Unfortunately these only works when an application and all its dependencies are clean Java modules.